Varghese Payyappilly: Founding of the Sisters of the Destitute

-Servant of God
+Beatification process

-The Cause of the Beatification of Payyappilly was initiated on 25 August 2009.
-He was declared as Servant of God by Varkey Vithayathil, Major Archbishop of the Syro-Malabar Catholic Church on 6 September 2009.
+The cause of the beatification of Payyappilly was initiated on 25 August 2009.
+He was declared a Servant of God by Varkey Vithayathil, Major Archbishop of the Syro-Malabar Catholic Church on 6 September 2009.

-Venerable

-In February 2011, his remains were exhumed, identified and transferred to a new tomb.
-The Miracle Tribunal that had been established to study the miraculous healing of Sr. Mercina through Payyappilly's intercession was closed in May 2012 and the Archdiocesan Tribunal was closed in November 2012.
-His case was submitted to the Congregation for the Causes of Saints, Rome, and on 14 April 2018 Pope Francis declared him "Venerable".
+In February 2011, Payyappilly's remains were exhumed, identified and transferred to a new tomb.
+The tribunal that had been established to study the miraculous healing of Sr. Mercina through Payyappilly's intercession was closed in May 2012, and the Archdiocesan Tribunal was closed in November 2012.
+His case was submitted to the Congregation for the Causes of Saints, Rome, and on 14 April 2018 Pope Francis declared him venerable.